-How To Fly Your Cello is an online class designed to offer the student daily technique and warm-up time with a coach – doing the athletic part of our musical training with guidance, the way it’s done in sports.
+How To Fly Your Cello Archive is a group of seventeen recorded lessons designed to offer the student daily technique and warm-up time with a coach – doing the athletic part of our musical training with guidance, the way it’s done in sports.
 This new model of a fifteen-minute daily workout with a progressive and review sequence of activities will build the technical ability of students at any level, adding and integrating new information while keeping acquired skills fresh.
 The fifteen-minute class is designed to be of interest and use to cellists of all levels; there are activities for the beginner young or older, and for the accomplished player who wishes to revisit and refresh foundational techniques.

 How To Fly Your Cello is available to any cellist anywhere.
 If you benefit from this class, please spread the word!
 Lisa is available to give workshops based upon your cello studio or cello club interests.
 Please enjoy.

-If you wish to make a donation, you may do so on Vimeo at: @Lisa-Liske or on Paypal at: Lisa Liske-Doorandish, email@example.com.
+If you wish to make a donation, you may do so on Venmo at: @Lisa-Liske or on Paypal at: Lisa Liske-Doorandish, email@example.com.

 1:01 #1 Release

 “What we hope ever to do with ease, we must learn first to do with diligence.”
 Samuel Johnson (1709-1784)

 rolling the bow, releasing shoulders; trying something the “wrong” way; bowhold knee to bow; rocking the bow on the shoulder; ripples and waves – fingers and elbows; left arm alignment; left arm release and ski jumps; 1st position ringing tones; steering wheel elbow.